omni-network/omni/docs/docs/pages/concepts/single-chain-deployment.md

 title: "Developer Workflow: Single-Chain Deployment"
 ---

-# Developer Workflow: Single-Chain Deployment
+# Single-Chain Deployments

 SolverNet, powered by [intents](/concepts/the-solution.md), enables a new, simplified paradigm for decentralized application development: **deploy on a single chain, make it accessible from anywhere.**

-## The New Model: Single Chain + Intents
+## The New Model

-This approach offers a superior alternative to previous multi-chain strategies:
+_Single chain + intents_ - this approach offers a superior alternative to previous multi-chain strategies:

-1.  **Deploy Smart Contracts to ONE Chain:** Choose a single blockchain (L1 or L2) that best aligns with your project's values, security requirements, ecosystem preferences, or technical needs.
+1.  **Deploy Smart Contracts to _ONE_ Chain:** Choose a single blockchain (L1 or L2) that best aligns with your project's values, security requirements, ecosystem preferences, or technical needs.
     *   Need Ethereum's security?
 Deploy on L1.
     *   Value Optimism's public goods funding?
 Deploy on OP Mainnet.
     *   Want proximity to high DeFi activity?
 Choose Base or Arbitrum.